nerc-esces/python-advanced-esces/_episodes/10-dask.md

 ### JASMIN Dask Dashboard

 If you display the contents of the `client` or `cluster` variable then you will be given an address beginning https://dask-gateway.jasmin.ac.uk that will take you to a Dask dashboard for your cluster.
-Unfortunately this server is only accessible within the JASMIN network, to access it you will have to use a web browser running inside an
+Unfortunately this server is only accessible within the JASMIN network, to access it you will have to use a web browser running inside a
 [NoMachine](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/) session or port forward via the JASMIN login server.

 > ## Challenge